paxelito/SENSOR/README.txt

 Plaftorms: MacOS, Linux, Windows
 Language: Python
 Comments: The presence of [C] string within comments indicates a WaRNING.
 Model here must be controlled.

 *****************
 * RELEASE NOTES *
 *****************

+2014 - 10 - 24 ver.1.3
+	- Configuration file has been extended with new params
+	- Policy end time has been added to the policy class
+	- main_GA.py (main devoted to the introduction of a genetic algorithm) has been
+	- !!!
+Add and remove agents each month (%)

 2014 - 05 - 08 ver.1.2
 	- bioenergy year yield has been added